ethervox-ai/ethervoxai/docs/mvp.md

 - MVP includes sandbox examples for kitchen appliance and robot use cases
 - All data is processed locally unless explicitly triggered by user query

----

-## 🧑‍🤝‍🧑 Want to Join?

-Start by reading [`CONTRIBUTING.md`](../CONTRIBUTING.md) and [`ethical-ai.md`](./ethical-ai.md).
-We welcome collaborators who share our values and want to help shape ambient intelligence with integrity.

-Have questions or ideas?
-Reach us at:
-📧 team@ethervox.ai